 blog posts

-Linux is a flexible operating system that users enjoy working with, but sometimes doing a task on Linux requires complex steps or executing complex instructions, which can be done in other ways and have the same fun as Linux.
+Linux is a flexible operating system that users enjoy working with.
+However, sometimes, completing a task on Linux requires complex steps or executing complex instructions, which can be done in other ways and be just as fun as Linux.

-If you are a professional Linux user and you are looking for faster execution tricks in it or you are even a beginner and you want to learn the Linux tricks of working fast with this operating system from the very beginning, join these tricks.
+If you are a professional Linux user looking for faster execution tricks, or a beginner wanting to learn the tricks of working fast with this operating system from the very beginning, join us.

 Ubuntu

 One of the most popular Linux distributions is Ubuntu.
-If you have not yet experienced working with Linux operating systems, we suggest you go to the link below and read it online before reading more.
+If you have not yet worked with Linux, we suggest you visit the link below and read it online before continuing.

 http://www.ubuntu.com/tour/en